Ettwiller/TSS/README.md

 **SAMTOOLS** (http://samtools.sourceforge.net/)

-Optional :
+OPTIONAL :

 **IGV** (http://www.broadinstitute.org/igv/)

 ##OVERVIEW
-This sets of programs were developed in conjuction with the development of [Cappable-seq][Cappable-seq] (Manuscript :
+This sets of programs were developed in conjuction with the development of the  [Cappable-seq][Cappable-seq] technology.
+The folder contains 3 basic programs :
-A novel strategy for investigating transcriptomes by capturing primary RNA transcripts in submission).The folder contains 3 basic programs :

  1. ```bam2firstbasegtf.pl```
  2. ```filter_tss.pl``` OPTIONAL if a control library has been added.